lkdjiin/SwitchesModules/README.md

 3. With «Intersections», potentiometers are enabled only if their respective row and their respective column is enabled (or unmute, or on, or whatever you call it).

-*NOTE: Despite the UI, there is only 3 algorithms and no Control Voltage to change the algo for now.*
+*NOTE: Despite the UI, there is only 3 algorithms for now, not 4.*

 **AMPLITUDE ALGORITHM**: Right click the module to choose between ducking, hard clipping or no processing at all.
 - Ducking - the more voices in a row, the less amplitude per voice.